Employee Resource Groups: Examples & Best Practices

 1. Establish Clear Goals and Objectives

 It’s difficult to accomplish your goals if they’re ambiguous.
 For each employee resource group, the mission and objectives of the group should be clearly spelled out so everyone—from company leaders to ERG members—knows exactly what the group wants to accomplish.
+Making sure each ERG has a goal or set of goals to start will help drive productivity and action around these goals for each group, while maintaining consistent standards across the ERGs in your organization.

 2. Encourage Leadership Support and Participation